Michael01155D/cs-dal-courseinfo/README.md

 ****TODOS****

 Frontend:
--Design a professional-looking layout
+~~-Design a decent-looking layout~~
--Implement the design in HTML/CSS
+~~-Implement the design in HTML/CSS~~
 -Use React Components to display content and React Router for navigation

 Backend:
 ~~-Create Server using Express~~
-~~-Create MongoDB cluster, connect it to express server.~~ -Create Mongo schema&models for Courses, users, and reviews (Courses -> Reviews One to many) -Create REST API routes for CRUD operations.
+~~-Create MongoDB cluster, connect it to express server.~~ ~~Create Mongo schema&models for Courses, users, and reviews (Courses -> Reviews One to many)~~ -Create REST API routes for CRUD operations. **in progress: currently making sure course/review/user post/delete/put are handled properly

 -Implement User Authentication
 -Implement Admin user type for add/delete/editing Courses, banning users, full access to all reviews.